mwai-ops/doc-intel/README.md

    python app.py
    ```
 2. Open your browser and navigate to `http://localhost:5000`
+3. **Drag & Drop** your PDF file into the upload zone
-3. Upload a PDF file and select your desired output formats (Text, Markdown, JSON)
+4. Select your desired output formats (Text, Markdown, JSON)
+5. Click **Extract Content** and watch the real-time progress
-4. View the results directly in the browser or download the extracted files
+6. View results in the interactive viewer or copy them to your clipboard

 ### Basic Text Extraction